-Universitas Castellae was established in 1997, under the legal form of a Limited Company.
-It is a private, non-regulated education center dedicated to research and specialized in teaching the Spanish language and culture to foreign university students.
-In keeping with its international vocation, evident in the varied origins of our students, its teaching staff is made up of a group of permanent professors with extensive scientific and teaching backgrounds, as well as a group of visiting professors, leading Hispanists, from various Spanish and foreign universities.
+Universitas Castellae was incorporated in July 1997 as a company (B47400056).
+It is a private, non-regulated educational center, dedicated to research and specialized in teaching Spanish language and culture to foreign university students.
+In keeping with its international vocation, evident in the varied origins of our students, its faculty is made up of a group of professors with extensive scientific and teaching experience, as well as a group of visiting professors, leading Hispanists, from various Spanish and foreign universities.

 The city of Valladolid is famous for its good standard of “castellano”, or Castilian Spanish.
 Founded in the Middle Ages, it came to be the nation’s capital during the XVIth Century.
 It functioned as head of the Empire for many years before the Royal Court moved permanently to Madrid in the 17th century.
 Today, it is the largest regional capital in Europe.
 Valladolid is attractive for its winding, narrow streets and secluded medieval patios, yet it is a modern city, with a population of nearly 400,000.